Skip to main content

 More Customer-Facing Options

-Our twelve customizable front-end options.
-From hosted payment pages to customer portals to an innovative email and text payment link portal, allow your company to give customers more ways to pay.
-Research has shown that offering more payment methods speeds up customer payments and reduces late payments and receivables while improving customer satisfaction.
+Our twelve customizable front-end options allow your company to offer customers more payment options, from hosted payment pages to customer portals to an innovative email and text payment link portal.
+Research has shown that offering more payment methods speeds up customer payments, reduces late payments and receivables, and improves customer satisfaction.
 In addition, our Google cloud-based suite makes all this functionality accessible anywhere you need it.

 Centralized Control and Management